Making Tax Digital (MTD) for Small Businesses: What You Need to Know Before April 2026

 Why small businesses struggle with MTD

-MTD doesn’t cause these problems — it exposes them.
+MTD doesn’t create these issues — it highlights them.

-If you’re a young business, the best approach is:
+If you’re a small or early-stage business, the best approach is to prepare early:

-1️⃣ Check whether MTD applies to you now or soon
+1️⃣ Check whether MTD applies to you now or in the near future

 3️⃣ Choose simple, user-friendly software